Compact Hermitian Young Projection Operators: Hermitian Young projection operators

 A construction principle for Hermitian Young projection operators has recently been found by Keppeler and Sjödahl~\cite{Keppeler:2013yla}.
-We will now paraphrase this construction principle, see Theorem~\ref{thm:KSProjectors}, as it forms a basis for proving that equation~\eqref{eq:Intro2} and its generalizations indeed hold, section \ref{sec:HermitianSubspaceSpan}.
-We will further use this Theorem as a starting point for a new construction principle, which leads much more compact expression for Hermitian Young projection operators, section~\ref{sec:CompactHermitianOps}.
-We will give Keppeler and Sjödahl's Theorem~\ref{thm:KSProjectors} without proof; a formal proof can be found in \cite{Keppeler:2013yla}. \ytableausetup {mathmode, boxsize=normal}
+We will now paraphrase their construction method, see Theorem~\ref{thm:KSProjectors}, as it forms a basis for proving that the summation property eq.~\eqref{eq:summation-ancestor-notYoung} (resp. eq.~\eqref{eq:Outline1}) and its generalizations indeed hold for Hermitian Young projectors, section \ref{sec:HermitianSubspaceSpan}.
+We will further use Theorem~\ref{thm:KSProjectors} as a starting point for a new construction principle, which yields much more compact expressions for Hermitian Young projection operators, section~\ref{sec:CompactHermitianOps}.
+We will give Keppeler and Sjödahl's algorithm without proof; a formal proof can be found in~\cite{Keppeler:2013yla}. \ytableausetup {mathmode, boxsize=normal}

-\begin{theorem}[KS Hermitian Young projectors] Let $\Theta \in \mathcal{Y}_n$ be a Young tableau.
+\begin{theorem}[KS Hermitian Young projectors~\cite{Keppeler:2013yla}] Let $\Theta \in \mathcal{Y}_n$ be a Young tableau.
 If $n \leq 2$, then the Hermitian Young projection operator $P_{\Theta}$ corresponding to the tableau $\Theta$ is given by

 This provides a termination criterion for an iterative process that obtains $P_\Theta$ from $P_{\Theta_{(1)}}$ via\footnote{In~\cite{Keppeler:2013yla}, eq.~\eqref{eq:KSGreater2} is given as $P_{\Theta}= P_{\Theta_{(1)}}\otimes Y_{\Theta}\otimes P_{\Theta_{(1)}}$; however, since the $P_i$ and $Y_j$ are understood to be linear maps on the space $\Pow{n}$, this equation is merely a product of linear maps.
 The authors therefore deem the tensor-product-notation introduced by KS unnecessarily complicated, and denote this product of linear maps as shown above.}